-Be sure to read Sabbath, http://(www.nytimes.com/2015/…/oliver-sacks-sabbath.html, one of the last articles The New York Times published before his death.
-In this article, he shares his early experiences with his deeply-religious family.
+Sabbath, wasone of his last articles in The New York Times published before his death.
+In this article, he shared his early experiences with his deeply-religious family.
 He also talks about the pain he felt at an early age revealing his homosexuality to his parents and his mother’s rejection.
 In the end, Sabbath is a celebration of a new day, and a time of peace at the end of his lifelong journey.

 Also be sure to visit his website: http://www.oliversacks.com and click on his blog and read All Hands on Board and click on the link to the four-minute film about “Patrick Otema, a fifteen-year-old boy from Uganda that had never had a conversation with anyone in his life.
 Despite my own battle with deafness over the last 30 years, I cannot imagine the isolation this young man has felt in his 15 years.
 No music.
 No laughter.
 No connections.